 It’s helpful to view all experience is an opportunity to grow and learn.
 Wrote Helen Keller, “Everything has its wonders, even darkness, and silence, and I learn whatever state I may be in, therein to be content.”
-Rather than seeing ourselves as a victim of circumstance, acceptance of reality and developing gratitude for what we do have verses focusing on what we don’t empowers us to take appropriate action.
+Rather than seeing ourselves as a victim of circumstance, acceptance of reality and developing gratitude for what we do have versus focusing on what we don’t empower us to take appropriate action.

 With the advent of the positive psychology movement, gratitude was only recently subjected to empirical research.
 What religion has known for millennia, science has confirmed.
 Numerous studies suggest that grateful people are more likely to have higher levels of happiness and sense of well-being and lower levels of stress and depression.
 This naturally translates into better physical health.